Associate Professor Emily Jones

 Developing countries navigating global banking

-Emily is leading a research project examining the ways in which developing countries are responding to global banking standards, and the politics behind their decisions.
+Emily led a research project examining the ways in which developing countries are responding to global banking standards, and the politics behind their decisions.
 The project brings together fifteen researchers from different disciplines and countries.
 The research reveals how global finance and the regulatory decisions made in the world’s largest financial centres affect policy and regulations in countries at the periphery of the global economy.
 The project is funded by an ESRC/DFID grant.
 See the project website for more details.

 Small states exerting influence in international trade negotiations